Christmas in November in Jasper

 Here is the Old Fashioned Christmas that is 2 oz.
-Knob Creek 9 Year Old Bourbon, 2 dashes of Fee Brothers Black Walnut Bitters, 1 oz.
-Christmas syrup (which is simple syrup with spices like cinnamon, nutmeg, cloves etc.) and garnish with half a wheel of orange!
+Knob Creek 9-Year-Old Bourbon, 2 dashes of Fee Brothers Black Walnut Bitters, 1 oz.
+Christmas syrup (which is simple syrup with spices like cinnamon, nutmeg, cloves, etc.) and garnish with half a wheel of orange!
 Wow, it was delightful.
-We also were sampling Harvey Wallbangers, A Pony for Christmas and more!
+We also were sampling Harvey Wallbangers, A Pony for Christmas, and more!

-After that Colleen needed a little break but I was onto more fun with Connie DeSousa and John Jackson of Charcut Roast House and Charbar that are here in Calgary.
+After that Colleen needed a little break but I was onto more fun with Connie DeSousa and John Jackson of Charcut Roast House and Charbar who are here in Calgary.
 Connie and John have worked together a lot over the years, they are both classically trained but have ventured into fantastic creativity with their restaurants.
 I recently dined at Charcut and had an amazing meal.

 Connie’s also claim to fame is that she was one of the finalists on Food Network Top Chef Canada.
-For their event they had a Chopped competition pulling members from the audience to help in the preparation.
+For their event, they had a Chopped competition pulling members from the audience to help in the preparation.
 They made the most delicious of meals, Connie made a poutine that was amazing and then beef and bacon skewers with a bleu cheese topping, heavens!!

 John’s contribution was an easy Shrimp Cerviche using cooked shrimp plus beef tenderloin creatively skewered onto rosemary.
 Who won, I say it was a dead heat tie in deliciousness.

-That night was the gala and I didn’t think they could out do themselves with all that we had experienced so far!!
-Oh was I wrong, the final night was jaw dropping amazing!!
+That night was the gala and I didn’t think they could outdo themselves with all that we had experienced so far!!
+Oh was I wrong, the final night was jaw-dropping amazing!!

 Here is our menu for that night.
-Each night also had a live band, dancing, never ending wine, laughter and fun!!
+Each night also had a live band, dancing, never-ending wine, laughter, and fun!!